What is the process I follow to buy a Nancy's Westies Puppy?

 - There are other excellent dog / puppy feeds available.
 If you are unable to get ProPac in a convenient location, then please be sure to get an equally high quality puppy food.
 Examples are Iams, Eukenubia, Science Diet ...
 Gradually mix the new food in with the food that was supplied with the puppy, to give the baby's tummy time to adjust to the new food.

 - Many Westie breeders suggest that Westies should eat Lamb and Rice formula, since the Lamb and Rice formula is generally considered better for allergies.
 I'm sure this is fine, if you want to purchase it.
 However, we have not had any allergy problems, so we don't feed the Lamb and Rice formula.
+As a matter of fact, every time I have tried it, it gives my dogs the 'back door trots'.

 What About House-Breaking?